-Graduate Fellowship recipients must immediately notify Canadian Blood Services (see Section VI) if their eligibility changes at any point during the tenure of the fellowship, as it may render them ineligible to receive funding.
-The stipend and travel allowances will, in such circumstances, be prorated.
+Graduate Fellowship recipients must immediately notify Canadian Blood Services (see Section VI) if their eligibility changes at any point during the tenure of the Fellowship, as it may render them ineligible to receive funding.
+The Fellowship will, in such circumstances, be prorated.